nielsdrost7/spotify-laravel/readme.md

 This code is still under construction, Work in Progress.

 The idea was, to make an application to manage my playlists on Spotify.
-I created Artists, Albums, Tracks and Playlists in this application.
+I created views for Artists, Albums, Tracks and Playlists in this application.

-Then, in the front, you can just see what you have (Like Spotify itself) In the back, when you log in, you can manage those items.

 ## Setup for local development